maxtoroq/XCST-a/README.md

 Building
 --------
-Run the following commands in PowerShell to build the everything (source, samples and tests).
+Run the following commands in PowerShell to build everything (source, samples and tests).

 ```powershell
 # clone